O'Hannon History, Family Crest & Coats of Arms

 The surname O'Hannon was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from very ancient times and were descended from the Kings of Ireland.

-Important Dates for the O'Hannon family
+Early History of the O'Hannon family

 This web page shows only a small excerpt of our O'Hannon research.
 Another 103 words (7 lines of text) covering the years 1266 and 1659 are included under the topic Early O'Hannon History in all our PDF Extended History products and printed products wherever possible.